hicod3r/BigQuery-isolated-unit-testing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Making BigQuery unit tests work when your local/isolated environment cannot connect to BigQuery APIs is challenging.
-This article describes how you can stub/mock your BigQuery responses for unit test cases.
+This project demonstrates how you can stub/mock your BigQuery responses for unit test cases.

 The scenario for which this solution will work:
 * You need to unit test a function which calls on BigQuery (SQL,DDL,DML)
 * You don’t actually want to run the Query/DDL/DML command, but just work off the results